 There is no denying that long distance travel means an automatic increase in your carbon footprint, but it’s possible to make that footprint as small as possible.
 Choosing direct flights and limiting internal flights helps reduce emissions.

-Better Places used CARMACAL, an award-winning carbon management tool for tour operators, to map the carbon emissions of our trips.
-The emissions from in-destination travel booked through Better Places amount to approximately 25% of the total journey, whereas emissions from your international flight are responsible for about 75%.
+Better Places Travel used CARMACAL, an award-winning carbon management tool for tour operators, to map the carbon emissions of our trips.
+The emissions from in-destination travel booked through Better Places Travel amount to approximately 25% of the total journey, whereas emissions from your international flight are responsible for about 75%.
 Using CARMACAL, we were able to calculate the average emission of an Better Places journey, including international flights, at 2.7 tons per person.
 This is a significant amount considering the average western person produces between 7 and 15 tons of CO2 per person in an entire year.
 This is why we are determined to compensate for all emissions caused by travel booked through Better Places.

 Compensating CO2 emissions

-We want to be future-proof, offering local, authentic, responsible long-distance travel experiences for many years to come, which is why we have chosen to fully compensate all emissions caused by travel booked through Better Places.
+We want to be future-proof, offering local, authentic, responsible long-distance travel experiences for many years to come, which is why we have chosen to fully compensate all emissions caused by travel booked through Better Places Travel.
 We compensate not only the in-destination travel you book through us, but also the emissions from the flight you took to reach your destination – all at no additional cost to you, the traveller.

 Efficient cooking stoves in Ghana

 There are several well-known international standards for CO2 compensation, such as CDM, VCS, CarbonFix, and the Gold Standard.
 These all guarantee that the CO2 compensation projects are subject to a series of controls, checks and balances.
 Every standard has its own unique characteristics; one focuses more on the social aspects of the project, another on sustainability or future-proofing.